The Securities Litigation Review: Sweden

 Public enforcement actions may be divided into two main categories:

-The SFSA may commence administrative proceedings to determine whether a breach of securities laws has occurred, and it is entitled to impose sanctions that can be appealed before administrative courts.
+The SFSA may commence administrative proceedings to investigate whether a breach of securities laws has occurred, and it is authorised to impose sanctions that can be appealed to the administrative courts.
 The range of supervisory and investigatory powers available to the SFSA has increased as a result of the MAR.

 The supervisory and investigatory powers of the SFSA include the power to: